wadpac/hsmm4acc/README.md

 To run tests:
 `nosetests tests/`

+In order to run the 3-d visualizations (in [this notebook](https://github.com/NLeSC/UKMovementSensing/blob/master/notebooks/workflow/3_Visualization.ipynb) ) you need to install [mayavi](http://docs.enthought.com/mayavi/mayavi/installation.html).

 ## Running the workflow
 If you have data that is preprocessed by the R-package GGIR, you can use the ipython-workflow to process it.
 Configure the `config.py` for your settings.